KayJay7/abusim/README.md

 ./build.sh
 ```

-Build the images for the agents and the coordinator (use for example the Golang implementation at https://github.com/abu-lang/abusim-core and https://github.com/abu-lang/abusim-goabu-agent):
+Build the images for the coordinator (contained in the [`abusim-core`](https://github.com/abu-lang/abusim-core) package) and the agents (use for example the Golang implementation privided by the [`abusim-goabu-agent`](https://github.com/abu-lang/abusim-goabu-agent) package):
 ```shell
 ./agent/build.sh
 ./coordinator/build.sh